Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 This is the report for project 2, term 1.

-In this project a convolutional deep neural network model was used to effectively teach a car to drive autonomously in a simulated drining
+In this project a convolutional deep neural network model was used to effectively teach a car to drive autonomously in a simulated driving application to predict good driving behaviour from a human.

 to apply deep learning principles to effectively teach a car to drive autonomously in a simulated driving application to predict good driving behaviour from human using a [simulator](https://github.com/udacity/self-driving-car-sim) gently provided by udacity team.